Survival Mindset: The One Skill More Important Than Any Gear You Own

 What’s your reason for going on?
 It may not be so critical to find your why when you’re out camping and want coffee, but in a survival situation, when things feel overwhelming, when the odds seem against you, finding your why can fortify your motivation to live.

-Your survival mindset is always your most important piece of gear
+Your survival atttitude is always your most important piece of gear

 Now back to my quasi-camping conundrum and that coffee.
 I really wanted a campfire, and I really, really wanted coffee.
 So, I took that piece of most-important survival gear, a survival mindset, and I dusted it off.